biyanisuraj/the_facebook_scandal/README.md

 	* 500K	tweets 	~1GB
 	* 1M 	tweets 	~2GB
 * How much time to build the network?

-- stream rate?
+* Stream rate?

 * How many tweets have already been tweeted about for example \#deletefacebook?

 Consideration: since, as seen in [this link](https://gist.github.com/brendano/1024217), tweets are represented in a dictionary-like data structure, we only have to store the key-value couples that are meaningful for our pourposes.
-Having users for nodes and tweets/retweets for links we only have to store the users IDs and the infos about
+Having a network that has users for nodes and tweets/retweets for links, we only need to store users IDs and infos on the connections between the tweets.
+However it may be very useful to take a look about all the metadata that comes with a single tweet, in order to see which of the various fields may be used to obtain a richer analysis.